masunsolar/masunsolar/README.md

     Hello there
     <img src="navi.gif" width="60" height="60" alt="navi"/>
 </h1>
 I'm Natan S. Rodrigues, a 20-year-old enthusiast of computing, programming, and gaming.
-Currently pursuing a degree in Computer Science at UniFil and a Full Stack Python course at EBAC, I have a strong foundation in various programming languages including HTML, CSS, JavaScript, Java, C, PHP, Pascal, and Python.
+Currently pursuing a degree in Computer Science at UniFil (graduating in 2028) and a Full Stack Python course at EBAC (already graduated), I have a strong foundation in various programming languages including HTML, CSS, JavaScript, Java, C, PHP, Pascal, and Python.

 My proficiency extends to Microsoft Office Suite (Word, PowerPoint, Excel) and I have a knack for image and video editing.
 I was honored to win the Ideathon IntegraQM, showcasing my innovative problem-solving skills.